khangbkk23/PrinciplesOfProgrammingLanguages/hlang_specification.md

 ### Scope Rules and Visibility

 **Global Scope:**
-- Global constants declared at the program level have program-wide scope
+- Only constant declarations (using `const`) are allowed at the global program level
-- Global constants are visible to all functions and can be accessed throughout the program
+- Global constants have program-wide scope and are visible to all functions
 - Global constants must be declared before any function declarations
+- Variable declarations (using `let`) are NOT allowed at global scope

 **Function Scope:**
 - Function parameters have function-wide scope and are visible throughout the function body
 - Function parameters are immutable bindings (similar to constants)
+- Local variables and constants can be declared within function bodies

 **Block Scope:**
 - Local variables and constants declared within blocks (enclosed by `{` and `}`) have block scope